neocliff/my-make-things/README.md

 If that happens to you, you've got problems!

-As I said, this source is contrived and is intended to prove capability of the make build system.
+As I said, this source is contrived and is intended to prove capability of the build system not demonstrate I can write amazing code.
 Hopefully, you find it a useful starting point for your own projects.